Marjorie Rackstraw: Career

 Marjorie eventually returned to Birmingham to assist Margery Fry at University House.
 When the older Margery left to work with the Friends' War Victims Relief Committee, Marjorie followed in her footsteps and began working with refugees on the Marne.
 In 1920, Marjorie's relief work took her to Russia, where she worked through the famine.
 In her autobiography, Unfinished Adventure: Selected Reminiscences from an Englishwoman's Life (1933), suffragist Evelyn Sharp describes Marjorie as fluent in Russian, efficient, and possessing "the sympathetic temperament of a leader" which led her to being "very popular with the members of the village Soviet and with all the Russians she had to deal with in her district."

 After working as a lecturer in education at the University of Sheffield, Marjorie served as the warden of Masson Hall at the University of Edinburgh from 1924 to 1937.
 In 1927, she was also appointed General Advisor to Women Students at the university.
 In this capacity, she was personally responsible for interviewing the vast majority of women students not residing in halls or recognised hostels.
 Upon her resignation from the post, Marjorie left a detailed guide for her successor, in which she noted: "The chief duties of the Adviser of Women Students are to give advice on careers, on general matters, and, where necessary, on accommodation....
 She is concerned with the social life of the students generally and is responsible for keeping a Register of Lodgings which is reviewed every year.
 She is a member of the Appointments Board and of the Athletic Committee.
-She has an office in the Old College and the assistance of a part-time secretary."In 1937, Marjorie entered into lengthy correspondence with Scottish suffragist Frances Melville, hoping to compile data from all the Scottish universities in order to advocate for women's potential in governmental service.
+She has an office in the Old College and the assistance of a part-time secretary."In 1937, Marjorie entered into lengthy correspondence with Scottish suffragist Frances Melville, hoping to compile data from all the Scottish universities to advocate for women's potential in governmental service.
 In response to concerns that "some parts of the world would be unsuitable for women to live in," Marjorie sought to gather information from female graduates with overseas experience about whether they had encountered difficulties because of their gender.